dockstore/dockstore/README.md

 3. Set the default project copyright to Dockstore (Settings -> Copyright)

 ### Setting up a Mac for Dockstore development
-Install Docker (Be sure to click on 'Mac with Apple chip') https://docs.docker.com/desktop/mac/install/
+Install Docker (Be sure to click on 'Mac with Apple chip' if you have Apple silicon) https://docs.docker.com/desktop/mac/install/

 Install Brew